How to Reduce the Time You Spend on Business Admin

 Let’s be completely honest - nobody starts a business because they want to spend their time billing clients and endlessly chasing unpaid invoices.
 While these tasks might seem small at a glance, they can sometimes turn into a heavy load.

-To understand how small and medium business owners can make use of technology to lower this burden, Sage recently carried out a survey of more than 3,000 businesses across 11 countries.
+To understand how owners of small and medium businesses can make use of technology to lower this burden, Sage recently carried out a survey of more than 3,000 businesses across 11 countries.
 It also considered how governing bodies can encourage enterprises to embrace technology.

 The study found that UK SMEs spend 71 days per year on business admin tasks, totally a Herculean 14 working weeks or around three months every year.